SanttuHaka/Stock-Trader/README.md

 > A practice project by Aleksanteri Haka.
 > A very simple simulation of a stock trading game.
+In the project I was practicing state mutations and creating server Get ans send calls by creating a very simple online save system in to the games own online database.

 ## Build Setup